mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

 In biometric de-duplication the MOSIP system sends the biometrics of the resident to an ABIS System (Automated Biometrics Identification System).
 Here, the expectation from the ABIS system is to perform biometric de-duplication (1:N match) against all the records that it has stored earlier.

 {% hint style="info" %}
-Any Packet irrespective of it has gone through demographic de-duplication or ABIS gallery match, will go through the biometric deduplication stage.
+Any Packet irrespective of it has gone through demographic de-duplication or ABIS gallery match, will go through the biometric de-duplication stage.
 {% endhint %}

 ### Process Flow
 1. MOSIP system receives a request to perform biometric de-duplication for Person A.
 2. MOSIP system sends an insert request to the ABIS system to insert Person A's biometrics in ABIS via. a queue.
 3. ABIS system processes the request sent by MOSIP and sends a response back to MOSIP via. a queue.
-4. MOSIP system now sends a identify request to the ABIS system to perform deduplication for Person A in ABIS via. a queue.
+4. MOSIP system now sends a identify request to the ABIS system to perform de-duplication for Person A in ABIS via. a queue.
 5. ABIS System processes the request and sends the list of potential matches back to MOSIP via. a queue.
 6. Let's say the ABIS system has found duplicates against two records - Person B and Person C.
 	i.
 If Person B's registration has failed we consider Person B not to be a potential match for Person A.